helium/HIP/0061-poc-witness-ip-check.md

 - Are there cases of honest miners being poorly affected by this HIP that were not thought of ?

 - Will this be enough to prevent spoofing ?

+- How will this affect spoofing farms that attribute a different IP to each miner ?

+- Is it acceptable to combat spoofing at the cost of possibliy penalizing a few honest miners that don't fall within the precautions introduced in this proposal ?

 # Deployment Impact
 [deployment-impact]: #deployment-impact